Most Republicans vying for US Senate in Ohio are vaccinated - WHIZ News

 Businessman Mark Pukita was the only one to say he was unvaccinated, drawing applause from among the 200 people gathered in a high school auditorium.

-Ohio Senate Finance Chair Matt Dolan, a Republican Senate candidate from Cleveland, did not attend the event, citing a schedule conflict.
+Republican Ohio Senate Finance Chair Matt Dolan, a Cleveland-area candidate for the Portman seat, skipped Thursday’s event, citing a schedule conflict.
+His campaign told The Associated Press he also is vaccinated.

 U.S. Rep. Tim Ryan and consumer protection attorney Morgan Harper, a progressive, are running for the Democratic nomination.